ibm-cloud-docs/speech-to-text/websockets.md

   </tr>
 </table>

 The message can also include optional parameters to specify additional aspects of how the request is to be processed and the information that is to be returned.
-For more information, see [Input features and parameters](/docs/services/speech-to-text/input.html) and [Output features and parameters](/docs/services/speech-to-text/output.html).
+For more information, see [Input features](/docs/services/speech-to-text/input.html) and [Output features](/docs/services/speech-to-text/output.html).
 Note that a language model and the ID of a custom language model can be specified only as query parameters of the WebSocket URL.
 (The same is true of the authentication token and the parameter that controls request logging.)

 The following snippet of JavaScript code sends initialization parameters for the recognition request over the WebSocket connection.
 The calls are included in the client's `onOpen` function defined to ensure that they are sent only after the connection is established.